SoftwareAG/c8y-docs/content/edge/usage-bundle/connecting-cloud.md

 layout: redirect
 ---

-Cumulocity IoT Edge provides the option to upload Edge data to a Cumulocity Cloud account selectively.
+Cumulocity IoT Edge provides the option to upload Edge data to a Cumulocity cloud account selectively.
 Note that you must first create a cloud account.

 To configure the cloud account in your Edge device, run the post-installation script and select [Option 7 - Configure Edge Agent](/guides/edge/installation/#option-7-configure-edge-agent).
 For more information, see [Configuring the Edge server](/guides/edge/installation/#configuring-the-edge-server).